 You’re seventeen years old.
 You get accused of cultural appropriation for wearing cornrows.
 No one understands why this makes you so angry.

 You’re eighteen years old.
 You apply for a scholarship for black and mixed-race students.
 Your black relatives say that you’re mixed-race, you’ve experienced racism; you feel qualified to apply.
 You get to the third round – interviews.
 You arrive as the only mixed-race girl, and you feel horrifically self-conscious.
 You wonder if this is how darker skinned applicants feel at normal job interviews.
-You outshine all of your competitors in every way.
-You have been accepted onto a much better university course, you have the best predicted A Level grades, in every question in your individual interview you score four or five out of five, and after the group interview the interviewer essentially tells you that you performed the best.
 You don’t get through to the next round.
-You don’t know whether this is a good or bad thing.
+You feel sad but consider that this may be the right thing.

 You’re nineteen years old.
 You live in London now.
-Your friends laugh when you say you’re mixed-race.
-Your friends call you white.
+Here, you’re white.

 Over the years your identity will change.
 You’ll feel unworthy of the label “mixed-race” because your challenges didn’t centre around your skin colour, but you’ll feel like you’re denying part of yourself if you call yourself white.
 Your black heritage should not be a secret.
-For years you won’t be able to wear your natural hair in public without anxiety.
-Every photo of you growing up (including those in this article) features you trying to hide yourself somehow, be it through tying up your hair, wearing a hat, straightening your hair, wearing braids, or only taking a photo when your hair is wet.
-If someone compliments your natural hair, you will feel like crying, because you don’t want anyone to notice it, ever, even if it’s in a good way.
-But you’ll get past it one day, because you’ll realise that you have nothing to be ashamed of.
+Every photo of you growing up (including those in this article) features you trying to hide your hair, be it through tying up your hair, wearing a hat, straightening your hair, wearing braids, or only taking a photo when your hair is wet.
+If someone compliments your natural hair, you won’t like it, because you don’t want anyone to notice it, ever, even if it’s in a good way.
+But you’ll move past it and realise that you have nothing to be ashamed of.

 By Maya Kearney